-This practice provides for reducing discharges of deicers to surface water through management of snow containing aircraft or pavement deicers (sometimes called "pink" snow because of the color imparted by high concentrations of entrained aircraft deicers).
-Within deicer application areas and along runways and taxiways, deicers may runoff into or become entrained in clean snow.
+Management of snow containing aircraft or pavement deicers (sometimes called "pink" snow because of the color imparted by high concentrations of entrained aircraft deicers) is important for reducing deicer-laden discharges to surface water.
+Within deicer application areas and along runways and taxiways, deicer may runoff into or become entrained in clean snow.
 During snow-clearing activities, deicer-laden snow may be mixed or stockpiled with clean snow, resulting in further contamination.
-If containment actions are not taken, runoff from melting snow stockpiles with significant amounts of entrained deicers has the potential to enter the storm drainage system and discharge to surface water or infiltrate into groundwater.
+If containment actions are not taken, runoff from snow stockpiles with significant amounts of entrained deicers has the potential to enter the storm drainage system and discharge to surface water or infiltrate into groundwater.